 KOReader is a document viewer primarily aimed at e-ink readers.

-portable: runs on embedded devices (Cervantes, Kindle, Kobo, PocketBook), Android and Linux computers.
+portable: runs on embedded devices (Cervantes, Kindle, Kobo, PocketBook, reMarkable), Android and Linux computers.
 Developers can run a KOReader emulator in Linux and MacOS.

 multi-format documents: supports fixed page formats (PDF, DjVu, CBT, CBZ) and reflowable e-book formats (EPUB, FB2, Mobi, DOC, CHM, TXT).
 Scanned PDF/DjVu documents can also be reflowed with the built-in K2pdfopt library.

 full-featured reading: multi-lingual user interface with a highly customizable reader view and many typesetting options.
 You can set arbitrary page margins, override line spacing and choose external fonts and styles.
 It has multi-lingual hyphenation dictionaries bundled into the application.

 integrated with calibre (search metadata, receive ebooks wirelessly, browse library via OPDS), Evernote (export hightlights), Wallabag, Wikipedia, Google Translate and other content providers.